peteroupc/peteroupc.github.io/graphics.md

     - 8:5 aspect ratio: 640 &times; 400,[^34] 320 &times; 200.[^16]
     - Other: 280 &times; 192,[^35] 480 &times; 272,[^36] 512 &times; 424, [^37] 400 &times; 240,[^38] 384 &times; 224,[^39] 160 &times; 200,[^40] 480 &times; 240.[^41]

     This is not a complete list.
 Arcade machines of the 1990s tended to vary greatly in their screen resolutions, and some game consoles, such as the Sega Saturn or Nintendo 64, allowed games to be shown in multiple screen resolutions.

-As of early 1997, "[s]urveys indicate[d] that the great majority of [PC] users operate[d] in 640[ &times; ]480 resolution with 256 colors" (S. Pruitt, "Frequently Asked Questions About HTML Coding for Internet Explorer 3.0", updated Jan.
+- As of early 1997, "[s]urveys indicate[d] that the great majority of [PC] users operate[d] in 640[ &times; ]480 resolution with 256 colors" (S. Pruitt, "Frequently Asked Questions About HTML Coding for Internet Explorer 3.0", updated Jan.
 30, 1997).

+- A game can support multiple "viewport sizes" (for the area of the screen in which the game's action is drawn) and/or pixel-column or -row doubling, all without changing screen resolution.
+For example, the original _Doom_ (1993) supported several viewport sizes (on PC, they were 96 &times; 48, 128 &times; 64, 160 &times; 80, and so on up to 288 &times; 144, as well as 320 &times; 168 and 320 &times; 200) and optional pixel-column doubling.[^46]

 Music and sound: